Deadline: November 15 annually

 The Saskatchewan Craft Council Gallery presents solo, two-person, and group exhibitions reflecting craft history, contemporary practice, and innovation.
 The SCC Gallery policy prioritizes showing Saskatchewan artists and curators, but aims to include at least one touring or out-of-province exhibition each year.

-The SCC Gallery is committed to showcasing fine craft artists; other forms of visual art may be considered in addition to an exhibition with a primary focus on craft.
+The SCC Gallery is committed to showcasing fine craft artists; other forms of visual art may be considered in addition to an exhibition that has a primary focus on craft.

 Please ensure your application is complete.
 Applicants who submit incomplete, inaccurate, or misleading information may be deemed ineligible for consideration.

-If you are having trouble opening the PDF in your browser please try the following steps:
+If you are having trouble opening the PDFs in your browser please try the following steps: